andrwbrntt/Portfolio/Sales Award Banquet/README.md

 # Objective

-With the company Sales Award Banquet coming up, the Director of Sales is looking to present the year in review via key KPIs and compare them to the prior year.
+With the company Sales Award Banquet coming up, the Director of Sales is looking to present a year-in-review visualization with key KPIs.

-The Director also needs to know which salespeople won which awards so that the awards can be ordered in time.
+The Director also needs to know which salesperson won which award so the awards can be ordered in time.

 ## KPIs